DPDK/dpdk/doc/guides/freebsd_gsg/intro.rst

 .. note::

-   The DPDK is now available as part of the FreeBSD ports collection.
+   DPDK is now available as part of the FreeBSD ports collection and as a pre-built package.
-   Installing via the ports collection infrastructure is now the recommended way to install the DPDK on FreeBSD, and is documented in the next chapter, :ref:`install_from_ports`.
+   Installing via the ports collection or FreeBSD `pkg` infrastructure is now the recommended way to install DPDK on FreeBSD, and is documented in the next chapter, :ref:`install_from_ports`.

 Documentation Roadmap
 ---------------------